Starignus/PythonPractise/Chapter_3_Arduino/Arduino_intro.md

 only pin has the value 12; pin2 is still 13.

 Arduino has many types.
-Too name a few: int, float, string, boolean, char, ...
-To learn more about the specificities about each type we invite you to look at the [Arduino Reference Page](https://www.arduino.cc/en/Reference/HomePage)
+To name a few: int, float, string, boolean, char.
+To learn more about the specificities about each type we invite you to look at the [Arduino Reference Page](https://www.arduino.cc/en/Reference/HomePage).

 #### Further Arduino Syntax